jsaintz/neobank/README.md

-# neobank
+# Neobank

-A project in Flutter.
+A project bank in Flutter.

 ## Getting Started